A photographer’s guide to shooting Hyrox events

 1 Unconventional venues: Low light + fast movement

 Most HYROX venues are indoors—think convention centers, not stadiums.
 These are places built for trade shows, not athletic events.
-That means the lighting is typically dim and flat, not great for sports photography with high shutter speeds.
+That means the lighting is typically dim and flat, not great for sports photography where we are using high shutter speeds.
+I get into more detail on low light shooting techniques in another post.

 That limitation opened up some creative doors.
 I didn’t need ND filters to play with longer exposures.
-I leaned into the low light, embraced the grit, and got some pretty cool textures and tones.
-It pushed me to shoot differently—to use the grain and colors to tell a more intense, physical story.
+I leaned into the low light and embraced the grittiness of it.
+It definitely pushes me to shoot differently—to use the grain and colors to tell a more intense story.

-I used flash for maybe half the event, which helped punch through some of the darker areas, especially when I could get in close.
+I used flash for maybe half the event, which helped me in some of the darker areas.
 If you’re bringing flash, bring gels.
 You’ll want to match the off color venue lighting so your images look consistent.

 I used gels to attempt to match the ambient color temperature.
 Sometimes I played with it to be creative, and other times I just wanted the true white.